nystudio107/seomatic/README.md

 Use Google's [Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/) to view your metadata/microdata as Google sees it, and validate it for accuracy.

+Use Facebook's [Open Graph Debugger](https://developers.facebook.com/tools/debug) to validate and verify your Open Graph meta tags.

+Use Twitter's [Twitter Card Validator](https://cards-dev.twitter.com/validator) to validate and verify your Twitter Cards.

 ## Roadmap

 Some things to do, and ideas for potential features: